When (and How) to Use Dog Probiotics & Prebiotics

 6. Use daily or as directed

 Part of the ‘wait to work’ period includes giving the probiotics to your dog daily.
-Adding a dog probiotic powder to their food or giving a probiotic chews for dogs at the same time every day will give your pet the best chance for optimal results.
+Adding a dog probiotic powder to their food or giving a probiotic chew for dogs at the same time every day will give your pet the best chance for optimal results.

 7. Stagger with antibiotics

 One thing you’ll want to avoid is giving probiotics to your pet too close to when they’re taking a dose of prescribed antibiotics.
 If you hadn’t already guessed, the ‘pro-’ and ‘anti-’ don’t mix well, meaning probiotics taken too closely to a dose of antibiotics may reduce the effectiveness of probiotic therapy.
+If your pet is taking an oral antibiotic, one strategy to maximize probiotic effectiveness is to give the probiotic 2 or more hours after an antibiotic dose.

 Probiotics can be taken daily, as advised by your veterinarian and, for some dogs, long-term when recommended.
 It’s always best to discuss your pet’s symptoms and overall health before determining how long to continue giving your dog probiotics.
+Studies suggest that supplementing probiotics for dogs can be beneficial for your furry friend’s long-term gut, skin, coat, and immune health.
+If you're looking to enhance your pet's daily health, they're worth a try!

 Join the Pack!